& Traditions Festivals

 sports in Gambia and wrestling festivals are a common occurrence.

 locks, or complicated points system.
 The object of the game is

 simply to throw one's opponent to the ground.
-The
+The first wrestler

-and Jolas.
-It involves each opponent grabbing each other's trunks at
+It involves each opponent grabbing each other's trunks at the

-hand prefer to go straight for the lets and render
+on the other hand prefer to go straight for the lets and render

 It is an important part of the traditional culture

 and is organised to reflect some of the most deeply rooted ideals

 of the societies that support it.
 The wrestling arena is a place

 the spirits of society.